KevinJoven11/QHack/README.md

-# QSpace - QHack Challenges
+# QSpace - QHack Challenges - Quantum Tubes

 Welcome to our repo.
 Here we solved some challenges for the QHack Hackathon.
 Our group is made of 4 people:
 - Kevin Joven
-- Karan
+- Karan Nedungadi
 - Alpha
 - Minmin

 # The Challenge:

 * For the visualization Challenge go to: **QHack_Visualization_Challenge.ipynb**

-* For the Quantum Computing Today Challenge fo to: **file.ipynb**
+Welcome to Quantum Tubes

 Thanks to be here and enjoy the code!